lgarrison/chile2014-group3/README.md

   - UKIDSS
   - Vizier

+SEARCH\_OBJECTS\_PARALLEL.PY* is a slightly modified version of search\_objects.py that allows for distribution of work across multiple processors.

 TO EXECUTE
+To execute search\_objects.py, from the command line:

     $ python search_objects.py <input_filename>

+To execute search\_objects\_parallel.py, from the command line:

+    $ ./parallelize.sh ./<input_filename>

 *search_objects.py uses astroquery, which requires the DEVELOPER version of astropy.
 If you have pip, just do